Bug report #15103

 It is suggested to research if a window mode exists that forces these form windows to stay infront of the main QGIS application window - so they don't go unnoticed by the user.

-#2 Updated by Andreas Neumann almost 4 years ago
+#2 Updated by Andreas Neumann about 4 years ago

 hm - what exactly do you mean by "noisy"?
 Isn't it up to the user to close the window he doesn't need anymore?
 It's as easy as pressing the "x" button.